 Most Initial consultations are up to 45 minutes with follow up appointments being up to 30 minutes long.
 Women’s and men’s health appointments are usually an hour long initially.
 Your therapist may spend extra time writing correspondence to your referrer and organising your home exercise programme outside of your direct contact with them.
 The overall time may vary depending on the complexity or nature of your problem, and possible use of exercise equipment.
 We recommend allowing an additional 20 minutes to allow for these and unforeseen contingencies.

 What should I wear?

 In order to properly assess your condition, we need to directly feel and see the areas which relate to your problem.
-For lower limb problems, you may prefer to bring or wear loose-fitting shorts.
+For lower limb problems, you may prefer to bring or wear loose-fitting shorts or sports leggings.
 For shoulder and upper back problems, ladies may like to wear a crop top or other loose top so that we can clearly see your shoulder blade region.
 Rest assured, your dignity and privacy will be respected and we will respond to any concerns that you wish to raise.